Dosage of datura stramonium

 Scopolamine dosage

-Nicotine (plant alkaloid) dosage
+Nicotine dosage (plant alkaloid)

-These services help to complete the analytical profile of extracts and strengthen regulatory compliance of herbal products.
+These services help to complete the analytical profile of extracts and strengthen the regulatory compliance of herbal products.

-YesWeLab expertise
+YesWeLab's expertise

-YesWeLab relies on a network of partner laboratories specialized in physicochemical and toxicological analyses, rigorously selected and for the most part ISO 17025 certified and COFRAC accredited.
+YesWeLab relies on a network of partner laboratories specializing in physico-chemical and toxicological analyses, rigorously selected and mostly ISO 17025 certified and COFRAC accredited.

 Other analyses we perform